joenorton/rubyretriever/readme.md

 Some Potential Ideas:
 * 'freeroam mode' - to go on cruising the net endlessly in fileharvest mode
-* 'dead-link finder' mode
+* 'dead-link finder' mode - collects links returning 404, or other error msgs
 * 'validate robots.txt' mode - outputs the bot-exposed sitemap of your site
-* more sophisticated SEO analysis? replace screaming frog?
+* more sophisticated SEO analysis? replace screaming frog? this would include checks for canonical URL, maybe some keyword density checks, content length checks, etc.

 Features
 --------